lacework/terraform-provisioning/aws/README.md

 }
 ```

-### Integrate Existing CloudTrail with Lacework
+### Integrate Existing CloudTrail Without SNS Delivey with Lacework
-This example uses an existing CloudTrail, S3 bucket, and SNS topic passed as inputs to the module.
-The example creates the SQS queue and IAM Role for Lacework, and then configures both integrations with Lacework
+This example uses an existing CloudTrail and S3 bucket passed as inputs to the module.
+The example creates the SNS topic, SQS queue, and IAM Role for Lacework, and then configures both integrations with Lacework.
 ```hcl
 provider "aws" {}